learn more

 Output: QZ 2017/10

-Standard-compliant measurement with minimum scrap – Exploiting the possibilities of the new ISO standard for profile deviations
+Standard-compliant measurement with minimal rejects – Utilising the possibilities of the new ISO standard for profile deviations

-Safe measurement results in any environment – Avoiding measurement deviations through temperature compensation
+Reliable measurement results in any environment– Avoidance of measurement errors through temperature compensation

 File size: 1.65 MB